loading...

 Snow-covered lakeshore at sunrise with calm water, a long wooden pier, and colorful clouds reflecting in the sky.Shutterstock Image

-This is a sandy, pebbly beach, great for swimming, sunbathing, and picnicking with shallow waters near the shore.
+It’s got a sandy, pebbly beach, great for swimming, sunbathing, and picnicking with shallow waters near the shore.
+It’s the town’s gathering spot.

-There’s a children’s playground, barbecue and picnic tables, and a grassy area.
-Unlike everything else along the lake,
+There’s a children’s playground, barbecue grills, picnic tables, and a grassy area.

 You can also enjoy summer concerts and outdoor movie nights along this beachfront.